 As part of creation, “we believers also groan, even though we have the Holy Spirit within us as a foretaste of future glory, for we long for our bodies to be released from sin and suffering.
 We, too, wait with eager hope for the day when God will give us our full rights as his adopted children, including the new bodies he has promised us” (Romans 8:23, NLT).

 God promises a magnificent future for the believer, complete with a brand-new, glorified body.
-At present, we only have a taste of our glorious future, through the presence of the Holy Spirit within us.
+At present, we only have a taste of our glorious future, through the presence of the Holy Spirit who is within us.
 He is the down payment, or deposit, guaranteeing our full adoption as God’s children and the release of our bodies from sin and suffering (2 Corinthians 1:22; 5:5; Ephesians 1:13–14; 4:30).

 In the meantime, all creation groans—believers, along with the rest of the fallen universe, travail as a woman in childbirth, longing to be clothed in their heavenly bodies (2 Corinthians 5:2).
 Significantly, the pain of childbirth is not endured without the hope of new life.
 Paul, knowing that hope transforms suffering, gave believers this inspiring metaphor.
 Just as a woman labors through the agony of birth pangs with the hope of new life, all creation groans as it waits for the promise of full and final restoration and redemption.
 We may suffer now, but our heavenly reward is worth the wait.